Or start with: Intro to type (the bare basics of the type code)

 The backbone of type is the array of Jungian cognitive functions, whose preference in a dominant or auxiliary fashion define each of the 16 types.

-We can think of them in terms of how a computer works: Input, processing and output.
-We take in information, process it, and then reach conclusions or make decisions based on it.
+We can think of them in terms of how a computer works: input, processing and output.
+We take in information, process it, and then act upon on it.

 Basically, the functions (divided first, into perception and judgment) can be framed as answering one of two questions: